How to Forgive Someone Who Hurt You in a Relationship: 15 Ways

 7. Practice self-care

-Try to do healing things for you so that you are in a better position to assess and react to the situation.
+Try to do healing things for youself so that you are in a better position to assess and react to the situation.
 It can also help you understand the difference between forgiving and forgetting.
 Part of this self-care includes walking away from your hurtful partner for some time.

 8. Give yourself time